DataDog/hiring-engineers/answers.md

 >**Bonus Question:** What is the Anomaly graph displaying?

-Anomaly graph display warn when a data is going outisde a usual range.
+Anomaly graph display a warning when a data is going outisde an usual range.
 It calcul automatically what is the regular range by a powerfull algorithm.
-We can change the algorithm to be able to display a range thats fit more or less with the reality.
+We can change the algorithm to be able to display a range that fits more or less with the reality.

 # Monitoring data